shahrukh010/shopping/ShopingProject/README.md

 # Shopping E-comm

-It is my Perosonal project
+This is my Personal project in this project i used these  technology Java,Springboot,mysql,javascript,boostrap(html/css)
 ## Shopping  website that allows people to buy and sell digital products over the internet Through an e-commerce website, a business can process orders, accept payments, manage shipping and logistics, and provide customer service.